MasterWithAhmad/JokesWebApp/README.md

 ### Contact

-For any questions or feedback, please contact us at support@jokeswebapp.com.
+For any questions or feedback, please contact me at ahmad.eyhash@gmail.com.

 ---